Self Join in SQL Server with Example

-In this article, I am going to discuss the SQL Server Self Join with one example.
-Please read our previous article where we discussed Full Outer Join in SQL Server with some real-time examples.
-At the end of this article you will understand what are Self Join in SQL Server and when and how use SQL Server Self Join.
+In this article, I am going to discuss the SQL Server Self Join with Examples.
+Please read our previous article where we discussed Full Outer Join in SQL Server with Examples.
+At the end of this article, you will understand what is Self Join and when and how to use Self Join.

 What is Self Join in SQL Server?

-The SQL Server Self Join is nothing a concept where we need to join a table by itself.
-You need to use SQL Server Self Join when you have some relations between the columns of the same table.
+The Self Join is nothing a concept where we need to join a table by itself.
+You need to use Self Join when you have some relations between the columns of the same table.
 If this is not clear at the moment then don’t worry we will discuss this with an example.
-I am sure at the end of this article, you definitely have a very good idea when to and how to use SQL Server Self Join.
+I am sure at the end of this article, you definitely have a very good idea of when to and how to use SQL Server Self Join.

 - Inner Join

 - Cross Join

 The Self Join is like any other join except that the two instances of the same table will be joined in the query.